 Rain, however, can be a partial relief.
 June and September are particularly wet, though the whole season does see a significant amount of rainfall.
 Typically, summer rain comes in short, sharp bursts rather than a slow drizzle, giving everyone a much-needed cold shower and simultaneously breaking the humidity for a while.
 Bliss.

 It may be tempting to waste the summer indoors, cowering underneath the air conditioning unit.
 But we won’t let you.
 We’ve devised a few tricks over the years for beating the heat.

 Generally, make sure you’re wearing light, breathable clothing and if you’re going to be out all day, it may be a good idea to take a spare t-shirt or something with you.
 Take advantage of the free promotional hand fans that are given out on the streets and don’t stop fanning until your wrist aches.
-Most important of all—drink a lot (I mean a lot) of water.
+Most important of all—drink a lot (I mean a lot) of water and sports/electrolyte drinks.

 Living off kakigori alone probably isn’t the best idea though.
 Other good food options for the summer include somen noodles, served cold (and again pretty easy to find), as well as the street food (yakitori, takoyaki, yakisoba, etc.) you’ll find at all the summer events and festivals.
 This stuff is cheap and you can enjoy it out in the open instead of in a sweaty dining room.

 As for drinking, two words: beer gardens.
 Al fresco drinking is the stuff of deepest winter fantasies and Tokyo is well equipped to turn dreams into reality.
-On rooftops, in parks, at shines, they pop everywhere and rarely disappoint.
+On rooftops, in parks, at shrines, they pop up everywhere and rarely disappoint.
 There’s even an option for the super cheapos among you.